 - args (Optional, Defaulted to None): A list of additional arguments to be passed to the cmake command.
 Each argument will be escaped according to the current shell.
-No extra arguments will be added if args=None - defs (Optional, Defaulted to None): A dict that will be converted to a list of CMake command line variable definitions of the form -DKEY=VALUE.
-Each value will be escaped according to the current shell and can be either str, bool or of numeric type - source\dir (Optional, Defaulted to None): [DEPRECATED] Use source\folder instead.
-CMake's source directory where CMakeLists.txt is located.
-The default value is the build folder if None is specified (or the source folder if no\copy\source is specified).
-Relative paths are allowed and will be relative to build\folder. - build\dir (Optional, Defaulted to None): [DEPRECATED] Use build\folder instead.
-CMake's output directory.
-The default value is the package build root folder if None is specified.
-The CMake object will store build\folder internally for subsequent calls to build(). - source\folder: CMake's source directory where CMakeLists.txt is located.
+No extra arguments will be added if args=None - definitions (Optional, Defaulted to None): A dict that will be converted to a list of CMake command line variable definitions of the form -DKEY=VALUE.
+Each value will be escaped according to the current shell and can be either str, bool or of numeric type - source\folder: CMake's source directory where CMakeLists.txt is located.
 The default value is the self.source\folder.
 Relative paths are allowed and will be relative to self.source\folder. - build\folder: CMake's output directory.
 The default value is the self.build\folder if None is specified.
 The CMake object will store build\folder internally for subsequent calls to build(). - cache\build\folder (Optional, Defaulted to None): Use the given subfolder as build folder when building the package in the local cache.
 This argument doesn't have effect when the package is being built in user folder with conan build but overrides build\folder when working in the local cache.
-See self.in\local\cache. - pkg\config\paths (Optional, Defaulted to None): Specify folders (in a list) of relative paths to the install folder or absolute ones where to find \.pc files (by using the env var PKG\CONFIG\PATH).
+See self.in local cache. - pkg\config\paths (Optional, Defaulted to None): Specify folders (in a list) of relative paths to the install folder or absolute ones where to find \.pc files (by using the env var PKG\CONFIG\PATH).
 If None is specified but the conanfile is using the pkg\config generator, the self.install\folder will be added to the PKG\CONFIG\PATH in order to locate the pc files of the requirements of the conanfile.